jkrumbiegel/Animations.jl/README.md

 This way it's easier to adjust one duration without having to change all following ones.

+### FiniteLengthAnimation

+Animations, Loops and Sequences are subtypes of FiniteLengthAnimation, which are required as the content for (finite) Loops and Sequences

 ### Loops

-You can turn an animation into a loop like this:
+You can turn a FiniteLengthAnimation into a loop like this:

 ```julia
 a = Animation(